-All three courses must be completed within six months of commencing practice in New Zealand.
+All four courses must be completed within six months of commencing practice in New Zealand.

 You will be issued with an Interim Practising Certificate initially and once you have completed and provided evidence of completion of the required courses, you will be issued with an Annual Practising Certificate at no additional cost.

 Providing your application is received with all the required documentation and the full registration fee payment, it may take up to 8 weeks to process.